 No. That’s a very human emotion, but I tend to get past it very quickly.
 Or else you can end up living in it and it will just consume you.
 The best revenge is living well.

 Is that something you had to learn?

-I guess I know what you’re driving at… Your archenemy, talk-show host Jimmy Kimmel.
-[The two have been having a well-publicized faux-feud for many years, stemming from Kimmel’s refusal to have Damon on his show.]
+I guess I know what you’re driving at… Your arch-enemy, talk show host Jimmy Kimmel.
+[The two have been having a well-publicised faux-feud for many years, stemming from Kimmel’s refusal to have Damon on his show.]
 Do you think the two of you will ever smoke the peace pipe together?